kubernetes/node-problem-detector/pkg/systemstatsmonitor/README.md

 * `net/tx_compressed`: Cumulative count of compressed packets transmitted by the device driver.

 All of the above have `interface_name` label for the net interface.

+### cgroup stats

+Below metrics are collected from the cgroup for kubepods slices:

+* `cgroup/cpu/periods_count`: Cumulative number of periods that have elapsed.
+See 'cpu.stat:nr_periods' in kernel.org/doc/Documentation/scheduler/sched-bwc.txt.
+Service_name is set only if the metric is for a system cgroup (and not a pod/container)
+* `cgroup/cpu/throttled_periods_count`: Cumulative number of periods where groups were throttled.
+See 'cpu.stat:nr_throttled' in kernel.org/doc/Documentation/scheduler/sched-bwc.txt.
+* `cgroup/cpu/throttled_time`: Cumulative time (in nanoseconds) the groups were throttled.
+See 'cpu.stat:throttled_time' in kernel.org/doc/Documentation/scheduler/sched-bwc.txt.
+* `cgroup/cpu/usage_percpu`: The cumulative CPU time, in nanoseconds, consumed by all tasks in this group, separated by CPU.
+* `cgroup/cpu/time`: The cumulative user and system time consumed by tasks in this group.
+See https://www.kernel.org/doc/Documentation/cgroup-v1/cpuacct.txt.
+* `cgroup/memory/usage`: Instantaneous memory in bytes used by this cgroup.
+See https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt
+* `cgroup/memory/limit`: The memory limit in bytes of this group.
+See https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt
+* `cgroup/memory/failcnt_count`: The number of memory usage hits limits.
+See https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt
+* `cgroup/pids/current_count`: The number of processes currently in the cgroup.
+See https://www.kernel.org/doc/Documentation/cgroup-v1/pids.txt.